• Join the Club!

 • Meal plan around what’s on sale.
 Don’t decide to make this when steaks are $10/pound and you have none in the freezer.
 Wait until the price is right.

 • Stock up on ingredients when they are on sale.
-For instance, when I see a great price on tri-tip or London Broil, I buy a lot.
+For instance, when you see a great price on sirloin tip steak, snatch it up and freeze it.

 • Price match.
 I track my prices so that I know the best prices on the items we use the most.
 That means I buy beef at Ralphs or ALDI on sale because they have the best prices for my area.

 Fire up the grill and get cooking!
-But first mix up some marinade to prep this Mediterranean Grilled Steak.
-It's perfect as a main dish protein or folding into pitas.
+But first mix up some Greek marinade to prep this Grilled Sirloin Tip Steak.
+It's perfect as a main dish protein or for folding into pitas.

 Course: Main Course